 Do I need to buy a book or any materials for class?

 The last thing you need is a heavy Spanish grammar book to carry in your luggage.
 That's why we've developed our own Toucan Spanish curriculum.
 You'll also be given handouts in the class.
 All you need to bring to class is a pen and paper.

 You'll find the address and a map of our schools on the Visit Us page.

 What else is included?

 At Toucan Spanish in Medellin & Cartagena we organise free activities every day of the week.
 Usually there is welcome lunch, salsa classes, walking tour, tropical fruit tastings, language exchanges and volunteering, usually all free.
 The schedule varies from week to week.
 We'll send the activities schedule every Friday along with the class schedule.
 On the first days of class we'll explain the week's events.
 Activities are generally scheduled in the afternoon and may conflict with private class schedules.
 If you particularly want to attend these activities we recommend you choose group lessons.

 Group classes generally have one class external to the school in order to promote Spanish immersion and allow students to practice Spanish in real environments.

 Does the school have wifi or computers I can use?

-The school has free 30Mb wifi.
-We also have a couple of spare laptops for student use, please ask at reception.
+In Medellin the school has free 30Mb wifi.
+We also have a couple of computers for student use, please ask at reception to reserve.